CTF-NFHackathon-2020/nf_model/README.md

 resources have the potential to be a hub for the assembly of high-quality, actionable knowledge that is both human- and machine-readable.

-## Introduction

-The scientific literature is growing exponentially, making it increasingly difficult for researchers to monitor new discoveries and identify the ones that have the potential to explain unresolved questions in their field.
-This is especially true for rare diseases like NF, where relevant discoveries may be come from many subdiscipldescribed in the context of biology with no obvious connection to NF

-The purpose of our project is to 1) help scientists monitor new discoveries in the NF literature, 2) enlist crowd-sourcing curation effort to improve the NF knowledge network and biomedical text mining more broadly, 3) build a highly detailed mechanistic model of NF-specific mechanisms, and 4) highlight surprising new causal/experimental findings in the NF literature by showing when they can’t currently be explained by the established pathway knowledge.

 ## Methods

 For our submission we have built a web application called the Ecosystem of